ltrudu/DeviceIdentifiersWrapper/README.md

 ## Change Log !!!

+## Added new method DIHelper.getBtMacAddress to retrieve Bluetooth Mac Address.

 ### 1. Change of REPOSITORY
 ### 2. UPDATED FOR A13...
 ### 3. Added a Sample repository running on <=A13